eaamankwah/Certificates/README.md

 # Certificates
-Udacity, edX, Coursera and other MOOCS certificates
+* Udacity, edX, Coursera and other MOOCS certificates
+* Introduction to SQL
+* Intermediate SQL